YuraAAA/android-develop-utils/readme.md

 #### Work sync

-Library can copy file sync by two methods: with exception throwing and without.
+Library provides 2 ways of copying sync files: with exception throwing and withou

 With exception:
 ```